Qualys Connector

 This section outlines any irregularities, expected behaviors, or limitations related to integration of the connector and Exposure Management.
 It also highlights details about ingested and non-ingested data to clarify data handling and functionality within this integration.

-The selected Subscription Type in the connector configuration directly affects sync behavior and performance.
+The Subscription Type you select in the connector configuration directly affects sync behavior and performance.

 -